 A study conducted on 235 men concluded that frequent blood donors can develop iron deficiency

-The group of 235 men was separated into 3 categories – control group with no donations, group 2 with 2 donations per year and group 3 with 3 donations per year.
+The group of 235 men was separated into 3 categories: – control group with no donations, group 2 with 2 donations per year and group 3 with 3 donations per year.
 The age of the donors was between 17 and 65 years and their hemoglobin values were higher than 12.5 g/dl.
 Donors who took iron supplements before were excluded from this study to avoid interfering with the results.

-The researchers looked at a couple of important values such as hemoglobin and ferritin levels.
+The researchers looked at a couple of important values, such as hemoglobin and ferritin levels.
 Ferritin is a type of intracellular protein responsible for transporting and releasing iron throughout the body.
 Iron deficiency was defined as serum hemoglobin levels below 13 g/dl and serum ferritin levels below 15 μg/l.
 No participant in the study has donated blood in the previous 8 weeks.

 Researchers have found out that the patients in the case groups (2 and 3) had a decreased level of hemoglobin and ferritin in comparison with the patients in the control group.
-More specifically, men in the group 3 had ferritin mean levels of 26 and a hemoglobin level of 13.8, those in group 2 had ferritin mean levels of 56 and hemoglobin levels of 15.4 while the control group had ferritin mean levels of 108 and hemoglobin levels of 15.9.
+More specifically, men in group 3 had ferritin mean levels of 26 and a hemoglobin level of 13.8, those in group 2 had ferritin mean levels of 56 and hemoglobin levels of 15.4 while the control group had ferritin mean levels of 108 and hemoglobin levels of 15.9.

 Caution about frequent blood donations: